simonmika/egmontmika.com/content/blog/is-your-church-stable.md

 image = "is your church stable.jpg"
 +++

-One significant characteristic of virtually all organizations is the pursuit of stability.
+One significant characteristic of an organization is the pursuit of stability.

 The same with churches and home groups.